Home Blog

 What Influences the Effectiveness of ADHD Meds

-First things first, there should be different approaches to measuring the efficacy of different ADHD medications.
-ADHD medications [1*] are classified as stimulants and non-stimulants and start working at different rates:
+ADHD medications are classified as stimulants or non-stimulants and start working at different rates:

-• Stimulants reach their peak efficacy quickly, but it does not last more than 12 hours.
-That is why taking a dose daily (or taking multiple daily doses, depending on a certain drug) is required.
-You will notice the medication effects wearing off quite quickly in this case.
+• Stimulants reach their peak efficacy quickly, but usually do not last more than 12 hours.
+That is why taking a single dose daily, or taking multiple daily doses is required.
+You will notice the effects wearing off with these medications.

 Body Chemistry

-Some people don’t get desired results from either ADHD drugs mentioned above since they don’t work as effectively with their body chemistry.
-Experts aren’t sure why this happens and state that some medications may stop working even when they worked well in the past.
+Some people don’t respond to either non-stimulants or stimulants due to their body chemistry.
+Experts aren’t sure why this happens and state that some medications may stop working even when they worked in the past.

 Changes in Symptoms

-At times, issues stopping a medication from working could be because of changes in symptoms rather than the medication itself.
-For instance, the symptoms may become too severe for the medicine to work appropriately.
-This could result from new (and stressful) life events and demanding situations, making it harder for such individuals to deal with ADHD.
+At times, issues impairing a medication from working are because of changes in symptoms rather than the medication itself.
+For instance, the symptoms of ADHD may become unresponsive to the medications due to new, increasingly stressful life events, and demanding situations, making it harder for such individuals to manage their ADHD.

 Other Health Issues

-An adult with ADHD can have other conditions like depression, anxiety, substance abuse, addiction, etc. These new conditions, especially depression and anxiety, could contribute to new symptoms, making it harder for ADHD medications to work correctly.
+An adult with ADHD may have other concomitant conditions like depression, anxiety, substance abuse, addiction, etc. These new conditions, especially depression and anxiety, could contribute to a more complicated symptom complex, making it harder to manage the symptoms of ADHD.

 How to Make ADHD Medication Work Again

-Note that any of the methods listed below can only be implemented after consulting your doctor.
-The article serves for informational purposes only.
+Note that any of the methods listed below can only be implemented after consulting with your doctor.
+The article is for informational purposes only.
 Do not alter your treatment plan on your own.

 Increasing the Dosage

-Often, medication management starts with the lowest possible dosage in order to determine the optimized dosage [2*] .
-However, doctors may recommend a small dosage increment over time to manage the symptoms.
+Often, medication management starts with a lower dosage to minimize side effects.
+However, doctors may recommend a dosage titration over time to effectively manage the symptoms.
 This process is followed by an observation period to determine possible side effects and effectiveness.

 Signs ADHD medication dose is too low include minimal symptom relief, difficulty paying attention, impulsive behavior, and hyperactivity.
-On the other hand, the symptoms of a too high dosage can include jitteriness, increased irritability, insomnia, headaches, loss of spontaneity and humor, and others.
-Consider consulting your doctor about the possible signs you should monitor, and then the professional will decide when to increase the ADHD medication’s dosage.
+On the other hand, the symptoms of too high a dosage can include jitteriness, increased irritability, insomnia, headaches, loss of spontaneity and humor, and others.
+Consider consulting your doctor about the possible signs that you should monitor, and then the professional will decide when to lower or when to increase the ADHD medication’s dosage.

 Changing Formulation

 At times, a medication’s dosage isn’t the problem.
-Doctors could determine the medication’s effectiveness by the time it takes for it to take effect.
+To ascertain where the issue lies, doctors often ask questions regarding the time when the medication is taken, how long did it take until the effects were felt, and how long did the medications effect last.
 Thus, it may be crucial for the patient and physician to select the correct formulation to ensure the medication’s effectiveness.

 This includes a trial-and-error period to know whether an extended or quick-release formulation works best with your schedule.
 Alternatively, the physician may recommend that the patient mix the two formulations.
 For instance, they may start their day with a slow-release alternative and use a short-acting dose in the afternoon.